koordinates/dojo/docscripts/README.txt

 	}

 The next object is found in json/fnc_src/[method].[id] and is the source code for each method.
 It is plain text.

+The next object is found in json/fnc_meta/[method].[id] and is the metadata for each function.
+That means it contains things like parameters and return type.
+It uses the following keys and variables
+* "variables": A static key that holds all the publicly exposed variables.
+* "variable": The name of a publicly exposed variable
+* "inherits": A static key that holds the methods that this function inherits from.
+* "metod": A dojo method
+* "this_variables": A static key that holds all variables set within the constructor
+* "this_inherits": A static key that holds all of the constructors that dojo inherits from (that is, the "this_variables" of another function)
+	{
+		"variables": [
+			"variable",
+			"variable"
+		],
+		"inherits": [
+			"method",
+			"method"
+		],
+		"this_variables": [
+			"variable",
+			"variable"
+		],
+		"this_inherits": [
+			"method"
+		]
+	}

 Searching docs
 --------------